Policies & Procedures - Appeal Process

 The review process outlined in the Student Code of Conduct will be followed.
 Once completed, the outcome will be communicated in writing to both parties involved within five school days.
 Any disciplinary action will take effect on the date of notification.

 Either party may appeal the decision.
 The burden of proof is on the party submitting the appeal.
-Appeals must be submitted in writing to the director of student support within five days of the notice/receipt of the decision.
+Appeals must be submitted in writing to the dean of student support within five days of the notice/receipt of the decision.
 Disciplinary decisions can be appealed only under the following conditions:

 - To determine if there was significant error in the process that impaired either party, including failure to follow appropriate procedures either prior to or during the initial review.